Search

 This method of vision automation involves utilizing advanced techniques such as strobing and high frame rate methods to capture parts in motion, ensuring precise, accurate inspections.
 Integrating visual inspection automation, such as high-resolution cameras and machine optics, delivers detailed and reliable measurements, even for fast-moving components.

 The approach to high-accuracy vision focuses on delivering precise, reliable measurements.
 This involves performing dimensional or position feedback readings to tight process tolerances, so every inspection meets stringent requirements.
-High-accuracy vision systems often employ multiple cameras to span large parts and utilize special optics and calibration techniques to report traceable real-world dimensions.
+High-accuracy vision systems often employ multiple cameras to span large parts and utilize special optics, traceable calibration targets and specialized calibration techniques to report traceable real-world dimensions.
 This meticulous approach ensures that even the most complex components are measured at the highest level of precision.

 Integrating high-accuracy vision systems with other automation equipment is crucial.
-This involves synchronizing the vision system with the manufacturing line to maintain consistent and accurate evaluations.
-An automation partner can design and implement advanced systems that not only meet but exceed industry standards.
-By staying updated with the latest vision certification programs, the automation partner works to keep high-accuracy vision systems at the forefront of technological advancements, providing unparalleled precision and reliability.
+This involves precise part handling and presentation in the manufacturing line to maintain consistent and accurate evaluations.
+ATS can design and implement advanced systems that not only meet but exceed industry standards.